 How could Zac afford all those?
 I bought everything for him.
 I was not the type of girl who waited for the guy to give me gifts at all times.
 I was cool even without receiving any material objects as long as the guy is nice to me.

 That’s what happened with my tyning relationship with Zac.
 He’s always apologetic for not having enough money to cover his half of the rent and other bills.
 Since I made more than enough for myself as a doctor, I told him not to worry about that.
-In return, he would always have the house cleaned and have warm food prepped for me.
+In return, he would always have the house cleaned and warm food prepped for me.

 This tyne setup worked until I heard his phone chime while he was in the bathroom one day.
 Call it a woman’s intuition, but I felt a tyning need to read the text he just got.
 And when I did, my heart sank.